ReproNim/reproschema/README.md

       ```
     - `@type`=`"https://raw.githubusercontent.com/ReproNim/schema-standardization/master/schemas/ActivitySet.jsonld"`

+## 6.0: Testing the schema

-## 6.0: Why linked data?
+## 7.0: Why linked data?

-## 7.0: How these activities are licensed?
+## 8.0: How these activities are licensed?

-## 8.0: Which tools will/are supporting this standard?
+## 9.0: Which tools will/are supporting this standard?